What truck insurance do I need?

 • CTP insurance.
 If you own or operate vehicles as part of your business, such as trucks, compulsory third party (CTP) insurance is a legal requirement, covering you for medical costs arising from injuries or deaths caused by the use of those vehicles.

-What insurance do truck drivers need to consider?
+What truck insurance do you need to consider?

 Here are the common types of insurance you should consider getting if you're a truck driver or run a business involving the use of trucks: